I, Lucifer (Duncan novel)

 I, Lucifer is a 2002 novel by Glen Duncan, told from the point of view of the eponymous fallen angel, who has taken on a human body formerly belonging to a struggling writer.
+It was first published in the United Kingdom and Australia by Scribner, and later in the United States by Grove Press.

 Plot summary

 In I, Lucifer, God presents the devil with a chance of redemption by living a somewhat sinless life in a human body.
-Lucifer, not wanting redemption, takes God’s offer for a trial but instead takes it as a month's holiday.
+Lucifer, not wanting redemption, takes God's offer for a trial but instead takes it as a month's holiday.
 This story takes place in London and Lucifer lives in the body of Declan Gunn (an anagram of "Glen Duncan", the author's name), formerly a struggling writer who is suicidal.
-While in Declan’s body, Lucifer takes his body for granted and abuses drugs, alcohol, and sex.
+While in Declan's body, Lucifer takes his body for granted and abuses drugs, alcohol, and sex.
 Not only does Lucifer still live a devilish life, but also he starts to realize what being a human is really like.
-He realizes there is so much going on in their lives and so much temptation, and people can’t simply do whatever they please.
-As Lucifer’s trial is coming to an end, he receives a visit from the angel Raphael, who attempts to help Lucifer head in the right direction.
-Raphael tells him the world is going to end so there’s no choice but to gain redemption from rebelling against God and be accepted back into heaven.
+He realizes there is so much going on in their lives and so much temptation, and people can't simply do whatever they please.
+As Lucifer's trial is coming to an end, he receives a visit from the angel Raphael, who attempts to help Lucifer head in the right direction.
+Raphael tells him the world is going to end so there's no choice but to gain redemption from rebelling against God and be accepted back into heaven.
 Lucifer makes his decision.
 The whole story is permeated by the main character's versions of biblical episodes and his disparaging opinions about God and "Jimmeny" (Jesus).